netsyscode/microservice-failure-analysis/docs/apps/DeathStarBench.md

 **Note:** Currently we only support socialNetwork init.

+**Note:** Note that when building images in playbook2 and playbook3, you need to pull the `alpine` base image as shown in the [Dockerfile](../../deployment/ansible/apps/deathstar/Dockerfile.workload).
+This requires configuring a proxy.
+However, setting a proxy for the `sealos build` command will cause errors in luarocks install and pip install in the [Dockerfile](../../deployment/ansible/apps/deathstar/Dockerfile.workload).
+It is recommended to first enable the proxy to pull the `alpine` image locally, and then disable the proxy for `sealos build`.

 ### Variables

 - `graph`: The graph size option provided by the user (one of `s`, `m`, `l`).